MicrosoftDocs/powerbi-docs/articles/powerbi-service-q-and-a-direct-query.md

 ##  What is Power BI Gateway - Enterprise?
 What is DirectQuery?

 Datasets in Power BI can be imported into Power BI or you can create a live connection to them.
-Live connection datasets are often referred to as "on-premises datasets".
-The live connections are managed using a Power BI Gateway and data and inquiries are sent back and forth using DirectQuery.
+Live connection datasets are often referred to as "on-premises".
+The live connections are managed using a Power BI gateway and data and inquiries are sent back and forth using DirectQuery.

 ##  Q&A for Power BI Gateway - Enterprise datasets

-Datasets that are uploaded to Power BI are automatically enabled for Power BI Q&A.  However, if you'd like to use Q&A with live connection datasets, you'll need to enable it first.
+If you'd like to use Q&A with datasets you access through a gateway, you'll need to enable them first.

-Once enabled, using Q&A with Enterprise Gateway connected data sources behaves the same as with data published to Power BI.
+Once enabled, Power BI creates an index of your data source and uploads a subset of that data to Power BI to enable asking questions.
+It may take several minutes to create the initial index and Power BI maintains and updates the index automatically as your data changes.
+Using Q&A with these datasets behaves the same as with data published to Power BI.
 The full set of features available in the Q&A experience is supported in both cases, including using the data source with Cortana.

 As you ask questions in Power BI, Q&A determines the best visual to construct or report sheet to use to answer your question using an index of your dataset.
 After determining the best potential answer, Q&A uses DirectQuery to fetch live data from the data source via the Enterprise Gateway to populate charts and graphs.
 This ensures Power BI Q&A results always show the most up-to-date data directly from the underlying data source.